haddocking/haddocking.github.io/education/biomolecular-simulations-2018/Metadynamics_tutorial/index.md

 </a>

 <a class="prompt prompt-question">
 Does the best cluster ranked by HADDOCK also correspond to the best (smallest) ligand-RMSD value?
+If not, what is the difference in orientation of the ligands between the top two clusters?
 </a>

 <a class="prompt prompt-question">If not, what is its rank?
 And is the HADDOCK score of this cluster significantly better than the best cluster?</a>